 Plug your iPhone into your computer and open iTunes.
 Click on the iPhone icon on the top left, then click “Restore From Backup”.
 The process takes a few minutes and will completely restart your iPhone, so make sure you leave the phone plugged in until the process is complete.

-SmartPhone Recovery PRO and iMobie PhoneRescue are the most recommended programs.
+Stellar Data Recovery for iOS and iMobie PhoneRescue are the most recommended programs.
 While I haven't used them personally, they are free to try out.
 After downloading the software, you'll plug your iPhone in and run the program.
 At that point, the software will show you the files it can recover — if you don't see your missing notes there, you don't actually have to move forward with purchasing the program.
 While the expense of a software obviously isn't ideal, when you've lost important notes, it is an option.